Skip to content

 Management

 In principle, treatment of mpox includes the control of symptoms, management of complications and the prevention of long-term sequelae.
 Secondary bacterial infections should be treated as indicated.
-An antiviral agent known as tecovirimat that was licensed by the European Medicines Agency for mpox in 2022, but it is not yet widely available.
+Some antiviral agents are used for the treatment of mpox in severe cases under emergency use authorization and relevant effectiveness of antiviral treatments are being evaluated in clinical trials.

 Prevention

+Mpox vaccines provide protection against infection and severe disease.
 The Government has procured a third generation vaccine called "JYNNEOS" by making reference to the earlier recommendations of the Scientific Committee on Vaccine Preventable Diseases and the Scientific Committee on Emerging and Zoonotic Diseases as pre-exposure and post-exposure vaccination.
 The vaccine has arrived in Hong Kong in September 2022 to be used in the Mpox Vaccination Programme.
-"JYNNEOS" has been licensed by the U.S. Food and Drug Administration (FDA) for the protection of mpox in 2019.

 To reduce the risk of infection, members of the public travelling to places affected by mpox should: